This page is designed to answer the following questions:

-The privacy and dignity of an individual can be compromised if care workers do not value or respect them.
+The privacy and dignity of an individual can be compromised if care workers do not value or respect individuals as human beings.

-The table below gives several examples of good and bad practice, where the good practice maintains an individual’s dignity and privacy and the poor practice compromises it.
+The table below gives several examples of good and bad practices, where good practice maintains an individual’s dignity and privacy and poor practice compromises it.